ZHY109/rosgpt/README.md

 ### Python<3.8
 1. download and install Python3.8.
 2. ```sudo gedit src/rosgpt/scripts/rosgpt.py```
-3. The first line should be your Python>=3.8.
+3. The first line should be the location of Python3.8.
 4. ```pip install openai```

 ## How to launch it